-Professional Services were underspent by £240k.
+Professional Services were underspent by £239k.
 Some areas of the service have carried staff vacancies during the year and the position improved following review of provisions.
-Human Resources were over budget by £42k in the main due to income levels reducing within Learning and Development.
-As a result the charge out rates will be reviewed in 2015-16.
+Human Resources were over budget by £42k mainly due to income levels reducing within Learning and Development.
+As a result the charge out rates will be reviewed in 2015/16.